Victoria, Crown Princess of Sweden: Personal life

+Relationship with Daniel Westling

+In the early 2000s, Victoria joined a gym upon the advice of her sister Madeleine.
+There she worked with personal trainer Daniel Westling; they eventually started a romantic relationship which was kept secret for about six months.

-In May 2002, Swedish newspaper Expressen reported that Victoria had a new boyfriend, her personal trainer at Master Training, Daniel Westling.
+In May 2002, Swedish newspaper Expressen reported that Victoria and Daniel were dating.
 When the news broke and the media turned its attention on him, it was obvious that he did not like being in the public eye.
-Once Westling was photographed crossing a street against a red light in order to avoid a camera.
-In July 2002, Victoria and Westling were pictured kissing for the first time at a birthday party for Caroline Kreuger, a close friend of Victoria's.
+He was photographed crossing a street against a red light in order to avoid a camera.
+In July 2002, Victoria and Westling were pictured kissing for the first time at a birthday party for Caroline Kreuger, a friend of Victoria's.

-In a popular personal report called Tre dagar med Victoria, which profiled her work during a three-day period that aired on TV4 in December 2004, Victoria commented on criticism directed at Westling, "Many unfair things are written.
-I understand that there is speculation, but some day justice will be done there, too."
+In Tre dagar med Victoria, which profiled her work during a three-day period that aired on TV4 in December 2004, Victoria commented on criticism directed at Westling, "Many unfair things are written."
 Victoria also gave her opinion that happiness is important, and that these days it is not so much about background and pedigree but about two people who have to live with each other.
 She said that if they are not happy and comfortable with each other, it is impossible to do a good job.